 Property management companies can provide your market research on the areas around Dallas and Fort Worth so that you can make an informed decision.

 Are you looking for existing homes?
 Buying established homes and updating them for rentals works well in this market.

 Turnkey properties are also a great way to ramp up your income faster when you decide to add another rental property.
-It's the same concept as buying a property on your own; it’s already leased and comes with expert property management.
-It's an optimal situation for out-of-state investors!
+It's the same concept as buying a property on your own; it's already leased and comes with expert property management.
+It's an optimal situation for out-of-state rental property owners!

 Have you considered new builds?
 New construction is almost everywhere you look in DFW.
 Purchasing a newly-constructed, turnkey home might be more cost-effective with a quicker return as a rental.
 Look for a company that specializes in turnkey, new-build properties for a better ROI addition to your portfolio.

-It can "look" like the perfect property to add to your investments, but have you run the numbers, yet?
-Don't jump on the purchase without running the numbers to make sure it's a profitable property.
+It can "look" like the perfect property to add to your investments, but have you run the numbers yet?
+Don't jump on the purchase without running the numbers to ensure it's a profitable property.

 Don't get distracted by the home, the neighborhood, or the amenities without making sure the cost of the property, taxes, HOA fees, insurance, and maintenance will generate net revenue for you after the rent collection each month.

 A beautiful home doesn't always make a wise rental property investment.
 The numbers will tell you if you're making a good investment—or if you should keep looking for another property.

 It's tempting to feel like you're saving money by managing your properties.
 However, this can be difficult when you're an out-of-state investor.
 Think through the realities of managing a property on your own from afar:

 Do You Have Friends or Family Nearby?